May 7, 2015 | Broderick Martinez , Full-Time Faculty, Purdue Global

 Another way that students behave unethically is in their classes.
 But what is almost unthinkable is when students cheat in an ethics course.
 A well-recognized university accused 64 students of cheating in an ethics class.
 How did they do it?
 Students used a hand-held device known as a clicker to answer questions for classmates who were absent.
 An appeal process was initiated and dozens of students were suspended for their behavior.

 Also, in 2012 an Ivy League university investigated 125 students for inappropriate collaboration on a take-home final exam in a U.S. government course.
 The case ended up with half the students being withdrawn for a year and the other half given probation (McDonald, 2015).

 Interested in this career?
-Check out Purdue Global's business resources here.
+Learn more about Purdue Global's online business degrees.

 Dr. Broderick Martinez is a full-time faculty member at Purdue Global.
 The views expressed in this article are solely those of the author and do not represent the view of Purdue Global.